FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch9.md

 Figure 9.13 shows a class diagram for the VIRTUAL MACHINE OPERATING SYSTEM ARCHITECTURE (VMOS) pattern.
 The VMOS contains one VirtualMachineMonitor (VMM) and multiple virtual machines (VM).
 Each VM can run a local operating system (LocalOS).
 The VirtualMachineMonitor supports each LocalOS and is able to interpret its system calls.
 As a LocalProcess runs on a LocalOS, the VM passes the operating system calls to the VMM, which executes them in the hardware.

-Figure 9.13: Class diagram for the VIRTUAL MACHINE OPERATING SYSTEM ARCHITECTURE pattern
+<Figures figure="9-13">Class diagram for the VIRTUAL MACHINE OPERATING SYSTEM ARCHITECTURE pattern</Figures>

 ### DYNAMICS

 Figure 9.14 shows the sequence diagram for the use case ‘Perform an OS call on a virtual machine’.
 A local process wishing to perform a system operation uses the following sequence:

-Figure 9.14: Sequence diagram for the use case ‘Perform an OS call on virtual machine’
+<Figures figure="9-14">Sequence diagram for the use case ‘Perform an OS call on virtual machine’</Figures>

 1. A LocalProcess makes an operating system call to the LocalOS.
 2. The LocalOS maps the operating system call to the VMM (by executing a privileged operation).